Existence and non-existence of minimal graphic and $p$-harmonic functions: Non-existence for minimal graph equation

 \end{proof} Next we apply Proposition~\ref{gradest} to the setting of Theorem~\ref{bernstein} to obtain a uniform gradient estimate. \begin{cor} Let $M$ be a complete Riemannian manifold with asymptotically non-negative sectional curvature.
 If $u\colon M\to \R$ is a solution to the minimal graph equation \eqref{mingraph} that is bounded from below and has at most linear growth, then there exist positive constants $C$ and $R_0$ such that

 for all $x\in M\setminus B(o,R_0)$. \end{cor} \begin{proof} We may assume, without loss of generality, that $u>0$.
-Then the assumptions on the growth of $u$ and on the curvature of $M$ imply that there exist constants $c$ and $R_0$ such that
+Then the assumptions on the growth of $u$ and the (ANSC) condition of $M$ imply that there exist constants $c$ and $R_0$ such that

 and

 for all $x\in M\setminus B(o,R_0/2)$.
 Next we apply Proposition~\ref{gradest} to points $p\in M\setminus B(o,R_0)$ with the radius $R=d(p,o)/2\ge R_0/2$.
 Noticing that $B(p,R)\subset M\setminus B(o,R)\subset M\setminus B(o,R_0/2)$, we obtain an upper bound